HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/Common_CXI_core_error_messages.md

 - In a client-server environment, the client is issuing I/O requests to a server that does not have its endpoints configured.
 - In a client-server environment, client-server VNI misconfiguration results in some clients or servers operating on different VNIs.
 - A local rank or processing element (PE) crashed in a parallel application environment with incoming RDMA operations from remote ranks or PEs.
-When the local rank or PE crashes, the CXI kernel software stack automatically teara down endpoints used by the local rank/PE.
+When the local rank or PE crashes, the CXI kernel software stack automatically tears down endpoints used by the local rank/PE.
 This will eventually result in disabling the VNI.

 `ptl_invld_vni errors` are informational only.